Skip to main content

 jalapeno check --recipe my-recipe

-If you've executed the recipe from local directory and the registry URL is still unknown, you can set the registry URL manually by running:
+If you've executed the recipe from a local directory and the registry URL is still unknown, you can set the registry URL manually by running:

 jalapeno check --recipe my-recipe --from oci://ghcr.io/my-user/my-recipe